 30 ATM / 300m and over: Professional and deep-sea diving

-Movement: There are three main ways that watches keep track of time – automatic movement, hand-wound movement or quartz movement.
+Movement: There are three main ways that watches keep track of time – automatic movement, hand-wound movement (also known as mechanical) or quartz movement.
 Pick the one that best suits your needs.

-Automatic: powered by the movement of your body
+Automatic: stores kinetic energy which is powered by the movement of your body

 Hand-wound: requires regular winding of the watch crown